Albert Warner: Warner Bros. Pictures, Inc.

 In 1925, Albert's older brother Harry and a large group of independent film-makers assembled in Milwaukee, Wisconsin, to challenge the monopoly the big three had over the film industry.
 Harry and the other independent film-makers at the Milwaukee convention agreed to spend $500,000 in newspaper advertisements; this action would help benefit Warner Bros. profits.
 With help from a loan supplied by Goldman, Sachs head banker Waddill Catchings, Warner would find a way to successfully respond to the growing concern the big three studios further presented to Warner Bros., and expanded the company's operations by purchasing the Brooklyn theater company Vitagraph.
 Through this purchase, the Warners then had theaters in the New York area.

 In 1925 Sam Warner had also acquired a radio station, KWBC.
 After this, Sam decided to make an attempt to use synchronized sound in future Warner Bros. pictures.
-However, Sam Warner had initial reservations about the idea, in which he is quoted as saying "Who the hell wants to hear actors talk?" when his brother, CEO Harry Warner proposed the idea to him.
+However, Harry Warner had initial reservations about the idea, in which he is quoted as saying "Who the hell wants to hear actors talk?" when his brother, Sam Warner proposed the idea to him.
 Under Warner and his brothers’ leadership, the company came to own and operate some 250 theaters to screen its films, and was a successful pioneer of the sound film industry.
 However, by February 1926 the brothers' radio business had failed, and the studio suffered a net loss of $333,413.

 After a period of refusing to accept sound in the company's films, Harry Warner now agreed to use synchronized sound in Warner Bros. shorts for usage of background music, Harry then made a visit to Western Electric's Bell Laboratories in New York (which his younger brother Sam had earlier visited) and was impressed.
 A problem for the Warners was that the high-ups at Western Electric were perceived as anti-Semitic.
 Sam was able to convince the high-ups to sign with the studio after his wife Lina wore a gold cross at a dinner he attended with Western Electric.
 Afterwards, Harry signed a partnership agreement with Western Electric to use Bell Labs to test the sound-on-film process.